nerkn/PurrVueRush/Readme.md

 `Recursive Category System`: Easily organize your products with a hierarchical category structure that supports unlimited nesting.
 This allows for a logical and intuitive organization of your product catalog.

-`Product Management with Images`: Upload and display product images, giving your users a visual representation of the items.
-Manage product details, including descriptions, prices, and other relevant information.
+`Product Management with Images`: Upload and display product images, giving your users a visual representation of the items.Image resized and packed with webp in client side.
+Less work for server.

 `Fast and Efficient Backend with Fastify`: The backend is powered by Fastify, a high-performance web framework for Node.js.
 This ensures speedy responses and a smooth user experience.